mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 A Short Code that is instantly available to Customers.
 These US Short Codes are shared with other customers.

+**Effective immediately, Vonage will no longer accept new programs for Shared Short Codes for A2P messaging.** T-Mobile and AT&T’s new code of conduct prohibits the use of shared originators, therefore, existing Shared Short Code traffic must be migrated by March 1, 2021.
+To help you with this transition, please use the Vonage [guide to alternatives](https://help.nexmo.com/hc/en-us/articles/360050905592).
+Please [contact us](mailto:support@nexmo.com) to migrate to a new solution.

 ## Short Code

 Special telephone numbers, significantly shorter than full telephone numbers, that can be used to address SMS.